Cluster 2: Presentation of Knowledge and IdeasArchived

 Arguing for the Sake of WINNING!:

-This lesson is based on teaching 6th graders the art of assertively communicating in argumentative writing.
-They will use the topic of "Banning Cell Phones in Schools" to practice identifying a topic, exploring the PROS and CONS of the topic, identifying arguments and then supporting those arguments with details and evidence.
-They will write in the form of an argumentative letter and the culminating activity will be a presentation to the principal of their school, who is considering banning cell phones in the school.
+In this lesson, students will use the topic of "Banning Cell Phones in Schools" to practice identifying a topic, exploring the PROS and CONS of the topic, identifying arguments, and then supporting those arguments with details and evidence.
+Students will write a claim and will choose effective supporting evidence to support their claims as they write an argumentative letter.

 Type: Lesson Plan